jongoodnow/PhysIndex/README.md

 This will remove all Subject, Source, SearchTerm, Variable, Unit, and Equation objects, leaving behind QueryLog and User objects.

 Note that full data sets are not available in this repository.
-These will become available elsewhere in the near feature.
+These will become available elsewhere in the near future.